Azure/lza-oracle/docs/wiki/Deploy-DG-with-Bicep-Azure-CLI.md

 ```

 Next step is to proceed with Ansible configuration to get the Oracle database operational.
 See the [Ansible Data Guard documentation](ANSIBLE-DG.md) for more details.

-## Optional Settings

-There are a number of optional settings which the module enables.
-These are described below.
-Overall if you wish to modify one or more variables in the module, you can do so by modifying the `bicep/bootstrap/data_guard/default/data_guard.bicepparam`.